Local approximation of multipartite quantum measurements: Introduction

-We consider the problem of determining if a measurement $\MC$ on a multipartite quantum system can be carried out when the subsystems are spatially distant from each other and the parties are constrained to the use of Local Operations and multiple rounds of Classical Communication (LOCC).
-In particular, our aim is to address the situation for which an error is allowed in the implementation of $\MC$, but that this error must become vanishingly small when the number of rounds that the parties use is allowed to grow without limit.
+Here, we consider the problem of determining if a measurement ${\cal M}$ on a multipartite quantum system, consisting of any number of spatially separated parties $P$, can be carried out when those parties are constrained to the use of LOCC.
+In particular, our aim is to address ``asymptotic LOCC", here denoted $\locc$ (the topological closure of LOCC), for which an error is allowed in the implementation of ${\cal M}$, but that this error must become vanishingly small when the number of rounds used by the parties is allowed to grow without limit.
+Our main result, see Theorem~\ref{thm2} below, is a necessary condition that $\MC$ can be implemented by $\locc$.
+The key to our result is recognition of the significance of a geometric object $\ZC_\MC$, uniquely associated to $\MC$, followed by proof of existence of certain kinds of continuous paths lying within $\ZC_\MC$ when $\MC$ is in $\locc$.
+Theorem~\ref{thm2} subsumes previous results on $\locc$, which we will show are direct consequences of our theorem, and being geometric in nature, it provides important intuition as to when a given measurement is, or is not, in $\locc$.
+We here use Theorem~\ref{thm2} to answer a number of longstanding unsolved problems.